liangchow/leetcode/Notes/jQuery.md

 # jQuery Notes

 ## To start
 Add this at the top of the HTML page.
-The browser will run any JavaScript inside a `<script>` element.
+The browser will run any JavaScript inside the `<script>` element.
 It is important to use `document ready function` because your code may run before your HTML is rendered that would cause bugs.

 ```
 <script>